pandekan/tomography_alignment/README.md

 poetry install
 ```

-This will install the `tomoalign` package from [pyproject.toml](./pyproject.toml) in a separate virtual environment.
-To activate the virtual environment simply type `poetry shell` (at repository's root folder) and to deactive the environment `deactivate`.
+To activate this virtual environment simply type `poetry shell` (at repository's root folder) and to deactive the environment `deactivate`.

 ## Fortran code compilation